 Capacity | 30 people (free participation, application required) | ||||||

-Application deadline | September Friday, September 30, 2011 Postmark valid | ||||||
+Reservations by | Postmark valid on September 30, 2011 | ||||||

 Commentary | Shiga Board of Education | ||||||

-How to apply | Apply by round-trip postcard Please fill out the following items on the round-trip postcard and apply.
+How to Reserve | Application by round-trip postcard Please fill in the following items on the round-trip postcard and apply.

-※Only one person per postcard or e-mail will be applied. ※In the case of a large number of applicants, it will be a lottery. ※Details such as whether or not to participate and the meeting place on the day will be notified after the deadline. ※The information you provide will be strictly managed and will be used for purposes other than the special exhibition commemorative event.
+※Only one person per postcard or e-mail will be applied. ※In the case of a large number of applicants, it will be a lottery. ※Details such as the availability of participation and the meeting place on the day will be notified after the deadline. ※The information you provide will be strictly managed and for purposes other than the special exhibition commemorative event.
 I will not use it. |

 ||||||